shyrxnx/LUH/README.md

-A  simple website I created for a "friend".
+A  simple website I created for a "friend."